camunda/camunda-docs-static/enterprise/content/announcement.md

 __Changes in Supported Environments:__

+* Support for Wildfly 27
+* Support for Quarkus 2.1x
 * Support for PostgreSQL 15 (also supported as of 7.18.1+)
 * Support for Amazon Aurora PostgreSQL compatible with PostgreSQL 13 / 14
 * End of Support for PostgreSQL 11